davgc/cordova-plugin-moverioBT350/README.md

 # cordova-plugin-moverioBT350
-Cordova plugin for Moverio BT 350 SDK Android
+Cordova plugin for Moverio BT 350 SDK Android only